 - Conveniently located near Tsim Sha Tsui station

-Urban Pack is in the heart of the busy city and tops our list of the best hostels in Hong Kong.
+Urban Pack is in the heart of the busy city and tops my list of the best hostels in Hong Kong.
 Conveniently located near major attractions and public transportation routes, Urban Pack is a great spot for travelers wanting to live in comfort and with convenience!

 Our Favorite Airbnb – Cozy Studio near Mongkok

 - Conveniently based in northern Kowloon, this spacious apartment is as cool as the bustling streets outside.
 With vibrants pops of colour and enough space to swing a cat (a rarity on Hong Kong) it’s every hipster’s dream – minus the avocado.
 It also boasts high-speed WiFi, 24-hour security and easy access to the subway.